ASD Asti: History

-A.S.D.
-Colline Alfieri Don Bosco promoted to Eccellenza Piedmont-Aosta Valley from Promozione Piedmont - Aosta Valley in 2016 as a repêchage.
+They were promoted to the Eccellenza Piedmont-Aosta Valley from Promozione Piedmont - Aosta Valley in 2016 as a repêchage.
 The club also played in the Eccellenza division in the 2013–14 and 2014–15 seasons.
-The club hired Mario Benzi as head coach in November 2014.
+They hired Mario Benzi as head coach in November 2014.

-The club was renamed to "A.S.D.
+The club was renamed "A.S.D.
 Alfieri Asti" in 2017.
 At the same time, the major club of the city, Asti Calcio F.C. (ex-A.C.D.
 Asti) folded.
 The club also promoted youth team coach Davide Montanarelli as the head coach of the first team.

-The club finished as the joint-runner-up of the Group B of Eccellenza Piedmont - Aosta Valley division in the 2018–19 season.
-However, the club lost the promotion play-off against the other runner-up, Canelli S.D.S.
+The club finished as the joint-runners-up of the Group B of the Eccellenza Piedmont - Aosta Valley division in the 2018–19 season.
+However, they lost the promotion play-off against Canelli S.D.S.
 Both teams also from the province of Asti and that match was the fifth provincial derby of the teams in that season.